 Tennessee Department of Environment and Conservation

 The State Department of Environment and Conservation offers financial assistance to help communities comply with state and federal environmental laws and regulations.
 Grants are available for clean energy, watershed initiatives, green development, recycling, tire cleanup, used oil, recreation initiatives, and brownfield remediation, etc. Loans are available for water and wastewater infrastructure.
-View contact and program information at www.tn.gov/environment/grants/.
+View contact and program information at www.tn.gov/environment and search 'grants'.

 Tennessee Local Development Authority Loan Program